MinchinWeb/blog.minchin.ca/content/20150920-sailing-round-the-globe.md

 taking off to a season of sailing.
 The ocean has a sort of primitive draw to me that is hard to explain and not particularly rational.
 I have no experience sailing.
-In fact, my experience on the water is limited to commercial ferries and canoeing a couple of hours at a time.
+In fact, my experience on the water is limited to commercial ferries and canoing a couple of hours at a time.

 To take off on a trip like this, we would need a couple of prep steps: a boat, training in sailing, and a route would probably be good too.